mmkhl/php_lab/README.md

-# This repository is trening for php in university
+# This repository is trening for php in practise